 Paul George, from what he showed in the first few minutes last night, is definitely making the effort to punch it more often when he has the ball.
 Whether or not that will be a good course for him to go down could be the most important (non-health-related) story line of the season.

-Topics: Be Aggressive
+Tags: Be Aggressive